Ripperda: Barons

 In 1474, Frederick III, Holy Roman Emperor conferred upon Unico II Ripperda and all his descendants the title of baron with Imperial immediacy (“Reichsunmittelbarer Häuptling und Freiherr”) and the right to issue coins ("muntrecht").
 On 3 September 1676, Leopold I, Holy Roman Emperor recognised this nobility diploma and confirmed the title of baron ("Reichsfreiherr") for all members of the house of Ripperda.

 From the 11th century, members of this family had ruled as local chiefs in the provinces of Groningen and East Frisia.
 Later, they also belonged to the local nobility of Drenthe, Overijssel, Zutphen, Münster and Minden, among others.
 Their influence and wealth continued to increase throughout The Netherlands and Westphalia with the help of advantageous marriages and alliances.
 At their zenith, in the 17th and 18th centuries, the Ripperdas were among the most powerful and wealthiest nobles in the region.
 As such, they are closely related to a number of other prominent noble families.

 Ripperdas today

 The Dutch branches of Ripperda-Farmsum, -Oosterwijtwerd, -Winsum, -Vorden and -Weldam had all died out by the late 18th century.
 The German branch of Ripperda-Petkum died out in 1739; the Spanish branch De Ripperdá in 1873, the Austrian branch of Ripperda-Boxbergen in 1920; and the German branch of Ripperda-Ellerburg shortly after World War II.
-Today, two Danish members of the branch of Ripperda-Ellerburg (a.k.a. "de Ripperda") survives in Copenhagen, and five of the Dutch-German branch, von Ripperda-Cosyn, in London and Paris.
+Today, two Danish members of the branch of Ripperda-Ellerburg (a.k.a. "de Ripperda") survive in Copenhagen, and five of the Dutch-German branch, von Ripperda-Cosyn, in London and Paris.

-In addition, numerous descendants of an illegitimate son of John Willem Ripperda listed below) exist in Lingen (Germany) and the United States.
+In addition, numerous descendants of an illegitimate son of John Willem Ripperda (listed below) exist in Lingen (Germany) and the United States.
 However, the latter have never belonged to the nobility and are not formally recognised by the family.